alicenstar/coin-tracker-3-api/README.md

-# Coin Tracker (back end)
+# Coin Tracker
+###### *This is the API repository.
+If you wish to view the front end repository, you can find it [here](https://github.com/alicenstar/coin-tracker-3-api).*
+***
-#### Visit the site [here](https://www.cointracker.me/) or view a pre-filled tracker page [here](https://www.cointracker.me/6046ee08e4fabe00153867e5)!
+#### Visit the site and create your own tracker [here](https://www.cointracker.me/), or view a demo tracker [here](https://www.cointracker.me/6046ee08e4fabe00153867e5).

-Full stack application (front end can be found in [this](https://github.com/alicenstar/coin-tracker-3-client) repository) for manually tracking cryptocurrency holdings.
-Generates a unique URL that will store your holdings so you can keep track of your crypto anonymously (no account necessary).
+***
+### Purpose
+Are you tired of having to log in to seven different exchanges just to see where your crypto portfolio stands?
+Me too.
+So, I created Coin Tracker, the site that tracks your cryptocurrency portfolio value anonymously - no login necessary.

-## Features
+## Development Features
+- Used `Mongoose` to design `MongoDB` database schemas
+- Utilized `Mongoose` virtuals to include related Model documents and convert them to `JSON`
+- Utilized `TypeScript` to add type safety
-- d3.js treemaps to visually represent market data and portfolio holdings
+- Integrated `csv-parser` to read and write `.csv` files
-- Ability to edit holding quantities or delete coin holdings completely
-- Ability to download/upload your portfolio holdings as a .csv file

-## Technologies Used
-- MongoDB
-- Express
-- React
-- Node.js
-- TypeScript
-- d3.js
-- csv-parser
+- Designed `RESTful API` endpoints to manage front end interactions with the database
+- Created endpoints to interact with the `CoinMarketCap API`